 Benefits – Evaluation based on actual work behavior, the ratings are supported by descriptions, ease of opinion, reduced response bias, more likely to improve subordinates.

-Disadvantages – Negative events can be prioritized, forgetting events, over-watching closely; The response can be too much and may be punished.
+Disadvantages – Negative events can be prioritized, forgetting events, over-watching closely; The response can be too much and maybe punished.

 Confidential Records: Used by most government departments, but its application to the industry is not canceled.
-The report here is provided in the form of an annual privacy report (ACR) and may record the rating with the following items; Attendance, self-expression, teamwork, leadership, initiative, technical skills, reasonable ability, originality and resourcefulness, etc. The system is highly confidential and confidential.
+The report here is provided in the form of an annual privacy report (ACR) and may record the rating with the following items; Attendance, self-expression, teamwork, leadership, initiative, technical skills, reasoning ability, originality, and resourcefulness, etc. The system is highly confidential and confidential.
 Feedback to the evaluator is given only in the case of a reverse entry.

 The disadvantage is that it is highly intelligent and ratings can be manipulated as evaluations are related to the promotion of HR actions, etc.

-Intensive methodology: In this method the rater writes in detail the broad categories of employees, such as the overall impression of performance, the employee’s publicity, existing capabilities and ability to perform jobs, strengths and weaknesses and training requirements.
+Intensive methodology: In this method, the rater writes in detail the broad categories of employees, such as the overall impression of performance, the employee’s publicity, existing capabilities and ability to perform jobs, strengths, and weaknesses, and training requirements.
 Employees.